forbesw17/DunkData/README.md

 git push origin main
 ```
 This command sends your committed changes to the `main` branch of the remote repository (`origin`).

-By following these steps, you can keep your local repository synchronized with the latest changes from the remote repository and contribute effectively to the project.

-You can copy and paste this markdown code directly into your README.md file.